Pete1232/home-manager-config/README.md

 ### Java and SBT

 - For projects not using Nix an overlay of Java 11 is needed to make sure everything works.
 For personal projects this can be overriden with custom config.
-- The dependency tree plugin is now built into SBT, but home-manager doesn't support that.
-So it needs to be added in another plugin file.

 ### ZSH